STHSF/TeamViewerPersonalUseVerification/README.md

 # TeamViewerPersonalUseVerification

-TeamViewer Personal Use Verification.
 Using python script to change your TeamViewer ID.
+But it's for Mac OS only.

+#
+'''python
+sudo python change_id.py
+'''

 # Reference